arfwilliamson/pi-router-config/README.md

-This approach makes wlan0 unmanaged and uses simple configurations for the relevant daemons to setup a 2.5GHz wifi hotspot on wlan0 that connects to the main router on wlan1 using a 5GHz wifi dongle.x
+This approach makes wlan0 unmanaged and uses simple configurations for the relevant daemons to setup a 2.5GHz wifi hotspot on wlan0 that connects to the main router on wlan1 using a 5GHz wifi dongle.

 ## Prerequisites
 1. Raspbian Trixie Lite 32 bit version